Why are cover letter font, size, and style important?

 Cambria: If you are sending your cover letter in an online format, Cambria is a great font for your cover letter as it was specially designed to facilitate screen reading.

-Also read: How to write a cover letter?
+Also read: How to write a cover letter in 2022?

 Tips on How to Choose a Cover Letter Font